MCS-90: Endorsement, Form, Filing & More

 How To File Your MCS90 Endorsement?

-First off, know that you don’t do the MC 90 filing at FMCSA’s office or website.
+You don’t do the MCS-90 filing at FMCSA’s office or website.
 Instead, the documents you need to submit to the agency are the BMC-91 or BMC-91X, which proves the endorsement has been introduced to your commercial auto insurance.

 Filling Up Your MCS 90 Form